OlivierBarbier/Zuora-Orm/README.md

 	$subscription = Subscription::find(1);

-Instead of echoing the user's email like this:
+Instead of echoing the subscription's name like this:

 	echo $subscription->account()->get()->first()->Name;